jamesljohnson3/link-sdk-sample-project/README.md

 > For simplicity, this project doesn't implement the creation of a company via Codat's API.
 In a real application you would [do this programmatically](https://docs.codat.io/reference/createcompany) via `POST /companies`.

 Follow the flow.
-The integrations available will depend on your settings - your Codat client should have sandbox integrations.
+The integrations available will depend on your settings - your Codat client should have sandbox integrations by default.

 ---